jamland/samplescope/README.md

 Details on [Electron Forge docs for CLI](https://www.electronforge.io/cli)

+### Notarize

+The config could be found in `forge.config`.

+macOS: `APPLE_ID` & `APPLE_ID_PASSWORD` tokens needs to be added to `.env` file.
+All notarization works done by `src/hooks/notarize` hook on `publish` cmd.

+Windows: Code-sign certificate need to be placed within `private/` folder.

+The rest of the work for both platforms done automatically on `npm run publish` cmd.

 ### Publish

 This command will attempt to make the forge application and then publish it to the publish targets defined in `forge.config`.